Items Detailed items Activities

 3.3 Business ethics Speak Up policy

-Report the final investigation results to management (Chairman)
+Final investigation results are reported to the management (Chairman)

 3.4 Compliance activities

-Conduct legal risk assessment and compliance control status checks by selecting 10 critical items such as governance, ethics, fair trade, and information protection, etc.
+Legal risk assessments and compliance control checks for 10 key items, including governance, ethics, fair trade, and information protection

-Prepare a compliance control system report and a semi-annual compliance report once a year and report to the management
+Annual compliance control system report and a semi-annual compliance report to be submitted to management

 3.5 Employee ethics improvement